Khurramnaveed3233/TheBookVault-Online-Book-Store-Sales-Analysis/README.md

  7) List the cities where customers who spent over $30 are located
  8) Find the customer who spent the most on orders
  9) Calculate the stock remaining after fulfilling all order

+-- 1) Retrieve all books in the "Fiction" genre:

+    SELECT * FROM Books WHERE Genre='Fiction';